Things to Do

 Check out their calendar to see what’s happening.

 One thing is for sure – Chicagoans know how to eat well.
 The best way to experience a local’s knowledge of the city’s best cuisine is to sign up you and your partner up for a food tour.
-There are a bunch to choose from, including a great food tour of the trendy West Loop restaurant row; any number of great Chicago pizza tours; and an amazing introduction to the incredible cuisine in Chicago’s Chinatown.
+There are a bunch to choose from, including a great food tour of the trendy West Loop restaurant row and any number of great Chicago pizza tours.

 Check their site for showtimes!